 White, fragrant, small, clustered at the ends of branches.

 Fall to early winter.
-Tends to bloom heavily, then lightly, in alternating years.
+This tree tends to bloom heavily, then lightly, in alternate years.

-Pruning excess blooms in heavy years may help even
+Pruning excess blooms in heavy years may help even out the blooming cycles.

 Years before fruiting:

 Oval, round or pear-shaped, and 1-2" long.
 The skin is smooth or downy, and yellow to orange.

 The flesh is white, yellow or orange, sweet to sour, and contains 1-5 brown seeds.
 When eaten